Oliver2049/oliver2049.github.io/data/blog/mapping-global-attackers-with-microsoft-sentinel-siem-home-lab-project.md

 ---
 # 1. Introduction

 Within the cybersecurity universe, it is essential for a Security Operations Center (SOC) analyst to understand how to collect, query, and enrich logs.
-In this lab, I built a Windows 10 **honeypot VM** in **Microsoft Azure**, deliberately exposed it to the internet to simulate a target for attackers.
+In this lab, inspired by **[Josh Madakor](https://www.youtube.com/watch?v=g5JL2RIbThM&list=PLMgj9pKJ0qOKGo_MiMxkrMK8GJFXY7cJ4&index=5)**, I built a Windows 10 **honeypot VM** in **Microsoft Azure**, deliberately exposed it to the internet to simulate a target for attackers.
 I then configured **Log Analytics Workspace (LAW)** and **Microsoft Sentinel* to ingest security logs in real-time.
 Using** Kusto Query Language (KQL)\*\*, I queried failed login attempts, enriched the logs with GeoIP data, and visualized attacker locations on a world map.

 This lab gave me hands-on experience with: